tudelft3d/Random3Dcity/README.md

 ### Building parts

-Building parts are generated with the flag `-p 1`.
+Building parts (garages, warehouses, alcoves) are generated with the flag `-p 1`.

 ### Vegetation and street network